metalalive/RobotCarRPi/README.md

 ### Building model & Hyperparameters
-In the beginning I tried only 2 fully-connected hidden layers, after some experiment I found following hyperparameters working together just fine :
+In the beginning I tried only 2 fully-connected hidden layers, after some experiment I found following hyperparameters working  well :
 * input layer size = 1800
   * which means I'll crop a input RGB image from 160 x 120 to 160 x 60, then further downsize the cropped image to 40 x 15, the downsized image has 40 x 15 x 3 = 1800 features to fit in the input layer of the model.
 * 1st hidden layer size = 32
 * 2nd hidden layer size = 8
 * output layer size = 2
-  * I expect the model will output a point (x,y) on the image to represent the predicted centroid of lane line, in the range \[-1, 1\].
+  * I expect the model will output a pair of (x,y) value, which represents the predicted centroid of lane line in the range \[-1, 1\].
-* Tanh as activation function (excluding the output layer)
+* Tanh as activation function
-  * we want it to be linear output ....
+  * excluding the output layer, since we are going to solve linear regression problem
+* initial random value of parameter matrices, ranges from 0 to 0.0011
+* learning rate = 0.00004
+* lambda for regularization = 0.000001

-I've also tried few different combinations in order to build a neural network model :
+I've also tried few different combinations in the neural network model :
 * only 2 fully-connected layers
 * 1 convolutional layers + 2 fully-connected layers
 * 2 convolutional layers + 2 fully-connected layers